MinmusLin/MinmusLin.github.io/_pages/about.md

 - *2023 / 03 - 2024 / 03*, Access Control Mask Detection System Based on Ultralytics

-  *University-Level College Student Innovation Training Project - Team Member*
+  *Provincial-Level College Student Innovation Training Project - Lead Researcher*

-  - This project developed a real-time mask-wearing detection system using the YOLOv8 model, covering data collection, annotation, model training, and optimization.
-The solution integrated mask detection into the access control system, enabling real-time monitoring and alerts.
+  - Post-COVID-19, mask-wearing became essential to prevent virus spread.
+Our team developed a real-time mask detection system using YOLOv8 for access control in high-traffic areas.

-  **The project was successfully completed and received an "Excellent" rating in the 2024 final review by the School of Electronics and Information Engineering.**
+  - Design and deploy a system to detect mask usage and proper wearing, reducing manual monitoring in places like schools and transit hubs.
+  - Researched YOLO models and trained on open-source datasets for binary mask detection.
+Expanded datasets with improper mask usage images, fine-tuned model parameters, and improved accuracy.
+Evaluated performance and deployed the system into access control.
+  - Built a high-accuracy, real-time mask detection system capable of identifying proper/improper mask usage.
+The system is scalable for high-traffic environments, aiding pandemic prevention while cutting labor costs.

-- *2024 / 03 - 2025 / 03*, Lightweight Method for Signal Enhancement Network in 3D Image Sensors
+- *2024 / 03 - 2025 / 03*, Lightweight Network for 3D Image Sensor Signal Enhancement

   *National-Level College Student Innovation Training Project - Lead Researcher*